gabotechs/dynarust/README.md

 # Usage

-You will need the following deps to your `Cargo.toml`, tweak the versions to your needs:
+You will need the following dependencies in your `Cargo.toml` (tweak versions as you need):

 ```toml
 [dependencies]